 As the designers of the 1970’s all-season tire, the company obviously focuses on the development and unique products.
 All Goodyear tires go through extensive testing to ensure maximum performance and reliability.

-Goodyear’s reliability, control and comfort are all priorities that will ensure the safety of your family in any condition on the roads.
-Some of their speciality tires are used by police services, and as a leader in technology they’ve also introduced run flat tires and low rolling resistance tires, in addition to fuel efficient models, to market.
+Goodyear’s reliability, control, and comfort are all priorities that will ensure the safety of your family in any condition on the roads.
+Some of their specialty tires are used by police services, and as a leader, in technology they’ve also introduced run-flat tires and low rolling resistance tires, in addition to fuel-efficient models, to market.

 Shop our selection of Goodyear Tires with our Online Tire Widget

 Tire Buying Checklist

 Tire shopping may not seem that exciting, but once you’re driving on new tires, you’ll notice a difference.
 Here are some tips on how to prepare and what to expect while shopping for new tires.

 First, find the make and model of your vehicle.
 Your version/option might also be required, which is sometimes called your package level.
 Version/option can affect your tire size.
 It should be located on an information placard in your vehicle.
 In vehicles made after 2005, this placard will be located on the driver’s side door.
 In older vehicles, the placard may be located instead in the rear passenger doorjamb, fuel filler, glove box or center console, or engine compartment.
 For example, the version/option of a Honda Accord EX V6 is EX V6.

 You can also use your tire size.
 Your tire size should be on your tire’s sidewall.
 It could also be listed on the placard inside your driver’s side door, or in your owner’s manual.